 |altE Poly 100 Watt 24V Poly AltE ALT100-24P ALTS-100W-24P altE Poly 100 Watt 24V Poly Solar Panel||24 V||100 W||1.45||$145.00|

-Want more?
-We have created a handy, more in-depth overview of how solar panels work.
-Here, we go into more detail of, not only how the photovoltaic effect works, but also how solar cells work together to create different voltage options, and what all the various ratings in the specification brochures mean.
+We have a more in-depth overview on our blog of how solar panels work with more detail on how the photovoltaic process works, how PV cells work together to create different voltages, and on understanding the various ratings on solar panels’ technical spec sheets.

 Over the last 10 years, solar panel cost per Watt has fallen tremendously while the electric utilities’ prices have only gone up.
 With more electronic gadgets and appliances in the average home than ever before and solar incentives and rebates available in many areas, the current conditions are excellent for most homeowners to reduce their electricity costs with solar panels.
 Grid-tied solar systems typically pay for themselves in just a few years.
 Off-grid systems are more expensive due to the added cost of battery storage, but are still usually much more cost effective than paying for utility service to be brought to your off-grid location.

 If you own a home or cabin with a roof (or land) unshaded by hills, trees, or other structures from about 9am – 3pm, then you have some prime real estate for a solar PV system.
 The best roofs for solar panels are shade-free; south, southeast, or southwest facing (north if you’re in the southern hemisphere); and less than 10 years old.
 If your roof is problematic, ground-mounting your panels could be a great option.

 Solar panels last a long time.
 25 years is a standard warranty length, but they can be expected to keep producing power many years beyond that (though at a diminished rate).
 For the price of a few years’ worth of utility electricity, a solar PV system can give you 25 to 35 years of electricity.